 Initial CUI categories and subcategories were published in the CUI Registry on November 4, 2011.
 Also on November 4, 2011, the EA submitted its first annual CUI Report to the President.

-On November 22, 2011, the EA and the Department of Justice Office of Information Policy issued Guidance regarding CUI and the Freedom of Information Act.
+On November 22, 2011, the EA and the Department of Justice Office of Information Policy issued Guidance regarding CUI and the Freedom of Information Act, which is now superseded by a new joint issuance dated July 3, 2014.